Jelso13/Paper_Scraper/README.md

 TODO
 - [ ] Create ICML class
+- [ ] Issue with titles that contain / character
+- [ ] Strict mode keywords not working - many have empty array
+- [ ] Issue with File sizes being too large to download
+- [ ] Issue with collecting papers that include keyphrase in the references/bibliography
+- [X] Issue with getting title from metadata as some files dont have it.
-- [ ] Add a strict mode that only add keywords to the shelf when searched for.
+- [X] Add a strict mode that only add keywords to the shelf when searched for.
 - [ ] Somehow sort issue with storing key phrases (reinforcement learning) as key words is too broad and current approach doesnt work for phrases
 - [ ] handle parameters and options that are passed to the program
-- [ ] Store paper information in shelving
+- [X] Store paper information in shelving
-- [ ] store papers organised in some way only if not already downloaded
+- [X] store papers organised in some way only if not already downloaded

 These are the old objectives *update this
 - [ ] Add parameter for save location of papers